-Most of the artisan-made single edge razors these days use blades typically found in barber razors.
+Some artisan-made single edge razors these days use blades typically found in barber blade razors.
 A number of have come and gone through the years but they just keep plugging away.
-Here are some of the major ones.

-RazoRock takes a bit of a different tack with their Black Hawk single edge razor: while the other artisan razors are sold at an artisan (read: expensive!) price point, the Black Hawk is more value-priced.
-While most of these other razors are Stainless Steel, the Black Hawk is made from aluminum.
+RazoRock takes a bit of a different tack with their Hawk single edge razor: while other artisan razors are sold at an artisan (read: expensive!) price point, the Hawk is more value-priced, being made from aluminum.
 It’s lighter in weight compared to others but I think it’s quite nicely balanced and it shaves me well.

 There are other single edge razors: I’ve left many that are listed as “out of stock” on artisan websites off this list.
 I’ll add/edit to this article as needed.